- Reference Number: HEY384/2025

 - Occasionally an electric shock like sensation or pain occurs during needle or catheter insertion.
 If this happens you must tell your anesthetist immediately.

-- Your legs may feel heavy and become increasingly difficult to move.
+- A sensation of warmth and numbness gradually develops and your legs may feel heavy and become increasingly difficult to move.

-How do I use the pump?
+How to use the pump

 What happens afterwards?